elvisshayhwa/CMIDAT01K_IOT_Temperature-HumidityDectector/README.md

 * sudo python3 setup.py install

 ## Preparing ThingSpeak
-1. Sign-up with a mathwork account
+1. Sign-up with a mathwork account.
-2. Make a channel and name Field 1 with Temperature (°C) and Field 2 with Humidity (%)
+2. Make a channel and name it with "Raspberry Pi + DHT22 Temperature & Humidity Sensor".
+3. Name Field 1 with Temperature (°C) and Field 2 with Humidity (%).
-3. Get API Keys from "Write API Key" in menu tab "API KEYS".
+4. Get API Keys from "Write API Key" in menu tab "API KEYS".
 This API key will be used in the code of the following section.

 ## Programming
 Thonny Python IDE is used in this project to run the codes.
-The codes with comments can be found in ThingSpeakDHT22.py in this respository.
+The codes with comments can be found in ThingSpeakDHT22.py in this repository.
 Do take note that API key has to be adapted to the one found in created thingspeak's channel.
-The is recommended to run for check and a result in Python console should be shown such in file:"Python_console_readings.png".
+The is recommended to run for error check and a result in Python console should be shown as such in file:"Python_console_readings.png".
 Then go into thingspeak channel:"Raspberry Pi + DHT22 Temperature & Humidity Sensor" to see the visualized data.

 ## Visualisation of Data on ThingSpeak
 Refer to file: